Why Metal Roofing

 A metal roof will not increase the likelihood of lightning striking your home.
 However, if your home were hit by lightning, your metal roof would disperse the energy safely throughout the structure.
 Since metal roofing isn't combustible or flammable, it's a low risk and desirable roofing option where severe weather is a concern.

 Today's metal roofing systems are built to last.
 Steel metal roofing has a "metallic coating" made of either zinc or a combination of zinc and aluminum.
 This metallic coating prevents rust from forming and is bonded to the steel at the factory.
-Paint is then applied over the metallic coating to provide the long-lasting color homeowners desire
+Paint is then applied over the metallic coating to provide the long-lasting color homeowners desire.

 In most cases, a metal roof can withstand decades of abuse from extreme weather like hail, high winds, and heavy snow.
-Today's systems also have a 150-mph wind rating (equal to an F2 tornado), meaning your metal roof is also safe from wind gusts that can accompany hail storms.
+Today's systems also have up to a 150-mph wind rating (equal to an F2 tornado), meaning your metal roof is also safe from wind gusts that can accompany hail storms.

 Many people think you can't (or shouldn't) walk on a metal roof, but the truth is that you can safely walk any metal roof without damaging it.
 Before you walk your roof, however, we recommend you talk to your installer or roof manufacturer first.
 They will have the details on how to walk the particular roof you have, based on the style you chose and your roof pitch.